Nico-Hei/GNW-Modding/README.md

 We need gnwmanager because it provides a lot of usefull tools like flashing the chip banks of the gnw as well as unlock its bootloader.
 SSH into programmer.

-Then iam installing pipx: `sudo apt install pipx -y` (pipx is like pip but with built in virtual environments).
+Then iam installing pipx: `sudo apt install pipx -y` (pipx is like pip but with built in virtual environments(only used for python applications, does not replace pip)).

 After this we can run `pipx install gnwmanager` to install gnwmanager.